zeekhoo-okta/generator-okta-oidc-apigee/README.md

 * Yeoman [installed](http://yeoman.io/)

 ### Apigee Account
-* The username and password that you use to login to `enterprise.apigee.com`.
+* The *Admin* username and password that you use to login to `enterprise.apigee.com`.

 * The name of the organization in which you have an account.
 Login to `enterprise.apigee.com` and check account settings.